 The latter two, the tertiary and inferior functions, are difficult to access.
 This means that they are not always practiced and are, therefore, a person’s weaknesses.

-A person with an ISFJ type of personality has the following cognitive functions:
+A person with the Defender personality type has the following cognitive functions:

 Dominant: Introverted Sensing